timrourke/turnip-the-beet/readme.md

 - Build out expected functionality for enrollment in the CSA program, including e-commerce features
 - Find an alternative weather API that will operate inexpensively over HTTPS/SSL
 - Improve images lightbox functionality to allow swipe gestures on mobile and better performance overall
+- Reduce performance/bandwidth consumption with better use of srcset

 # Thanks!